Werner Salzmann

 Werner Salzmann (born 5 November 1962, Gurtendorf bei Wabern, Switzerland) is a tax expert and politician of the Swiss Peoples' Party (SVP).
 He is a cantonal chief tax chief expert in the Canton of Bern, a former member of the National Council and a current member of the Council of States.

 Education and professional career

-He is a graduate of the He was an agricultural tax expert in the Canton Bern between 1995 and 2007.
+He is a graduate of the Swiss agricultural school He was an agricultural tax expert in the Canton Bern between 1995 and 2007.
 In 2007 he was promoted to the agricultural tax chief expert of the Canton.

 Political career

 He was elected to the National Council in the parliamentary elections of 2015.
 In the 2019 parliamentary elections he was elected to the Council of States.
 In the National Council he served as the head of the committee of security policy.
 In the Council of States he is the vice-president of the committee of security policy.

 Political views

-As the head of the committee of security policy he successfully campaigned to raise the military budget to a 1 % share by 2030.
+As the head of the committee of security policy he successfully campaigned to raise the military budget to a 1% share by 2030.
 To achieve this, he suggested to limit the expenditure for development aid and higher education in May 2022.